rtyler/brokenco.de/_posts/2019-03-28-scribd-core-platform.md

 building backend API/service infrastructure.

 At Scribd, I'm ratcheting up the responsibility with the Core Platform team.
-The team exists to provide robust and foundational software, increasing Scribd's operational excellence to scale apps and data.
+The team exists to "provide robust and foundational software, increasing Scribd's operational excellence to scale apps and data."
 Our primary customer is Scribd Engineering, and we're focused on building, testing, deploying apps and infrastructure which will help other teams rapidly scale, inter-operate, integrate with real-time (streaming) data sources and models.

 I think of Core Platform as logically a step up from operational infrastructure such as AWS VPCs, networks, load balancers, Kubernetes clusters, etc, and a